-In August 2021, the Board of Directors, with the assistance of the Corporate Governance and Nominating Committee, conducted an evaluation of director independence based on the Director Independence Standards, the NYSE rules, and the SEC rules.
+In August 2022, the Board of Directors, with the assistance of the Corporate Governance and Nominating Committee, conducted an evaluation of director independence based on the Director Independence Standards, the NYSE rules, and the SEC rules.
 The Board considered all relationships and transactions between each director or director nominee (and his or her immediate family members and affiliates) and each of UNIFI, its management, and its independent registered public accounting firm, as well as the transactions described below under "-Related Person Transactions."
 As a result of this evaluation, the Board determined those relationships that do exist or did exist within the last three fiscal years (except for Messrs.
-Ingle's and Carey's relationships as employees of UNIFI and Mr. Caudle's relationship as a former employee of UNIFI) all fall below the thresholds in the Director Independence Standards.
+Ingle's and Carey's relationships as employees of UNIFI) all fall below the thresholds in the Director

+Independence Standards.
 Consequently, the Board of Directors determined that each of Messrs.
-Bishop, Cox, Kilts, Langone, and Mead and Mses.
-Battle, Present, Ramlo, and Zlotnicka qualifies (and, in the case of Mr. Mead, qualified) as an independent director under the Director Independence Standards, the NYSE rules, and the SEC rules.
+Blake, Cox, and Langone and each of Mses.
+Battle, Present, Ramlo, and Zlotnicka qualifies as an independent director, and each of Robert J. Bishop (who resigned from the Board of Directors, effective March 31, 2022) and James M. Kilts (who retired from the Board of Directors, effective July 3, 2022) qualified as an independent director during the period that he served as a director, under the Director Independence Standards, the NYSE rules, and the SEC rules.
 The Board also determined that each member of the Audit, Compensation, and Corporate Governance and Nominating Committees (see membership information below under "-Board Committees") is independent, including that each member of the Audit Committee is "independent" as that term is defined under Rule 10A-3(b)(1)(ii) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").